-The city’s biggest and most famous gay club is La Demence (at Fuse), which regularly attracts guys from all over Northern Europe.
+The city’s biggest and most famous gay dance party is La Demence at Fuse club, which attracts guys from all over Europe.
 Many guys even take the Eurostar train from London just to attend these monthly mega dance and cruise parties.

-Brussels gay Pride festival takes place every May, over a week leading up to Pride Day Brussels on the Saturday.
+Brussels gay Pride festival takes place every May for one week, leading up to Pride Day Brussels on the Saturday.

 The city’s main airport is Brussels Airport (BRU) with frequent scheduled flights throughout Europe and beyond.
 The airport train connection runs every 15 minutes from level 1 and takes 15-25 minutes to reach the three main railway stations of Brussels and costs €8.70.